kennguyen01/food-manager/_decks/1-active-managerial-control.md

 ```

 6a.
 How to create policy
 6b.
-Identify food safety risks.
-For the biggest risk, create a standard operating procedure (SOP).
+Create a standard operating procedure (SOP) for the biggest identified safety risk.

 7a.
-Questions for policy
+Questions a policy need to answer
 7b.
 What, Why, How (Where and When), and What if.

 8a.
 How to train employees